|Last Quarterly Update:||10/21/2013|

 Companies in this industry sell cameras and other photographic equipment and supplies from physical retail locations.
 Major US companies include Calumet Photographic, Ritz Camera & Image, and Samy's Camera.

 The US camera and photographic supplies retail industry includes about 800 companies with combined annual revenue of more than $3 billion.
-The industry is expected to grow at a low rate in the next two years.
 Key challenges include competition from online retailers and mass merchandisers.

 Major competitors are big-box retailers, like Wal-Mart and Target, and electronics superstores, such as Best Buy.
 Photo kiosks and mini-labs are also found in many major drugstore chains.
 Digital photography has had a major impact on the industry.
 The combination of more competitors and consumers' new habits has hurt many camera and photo supply retailers.